-Linco also leases building #2, building #3, building #4, building #5, and building #6.
+Limco also leases building #2, building #3, building #4, building #5, and building #6.
 Building #2 lease is effective from June 1, 2017 to November 30, 2026.
 The lessee or lessor may terminate the lease by giving lessee or lessor six months advance written notice.
 The rent for building #2 is \$4,000 per month plus the annual percentage increase in the CPI-W. Building #3 lease expired on January 31, 2014, however, the lease has renewed automatically from year to year since that date.
 Either party has the right to cancel the lease with 30 days' advance notice prior to the annual expiration of the term.
 The rent for building #3 is \$1,505 per month plus the annual percentage increase in the CPI-W. Building #4 lease is effective from April 1, 2017 to March 31, 2029.
-The lessee or lessor may terminate the lease by giving the lessee or lessor for months advance written notice.
-The rent for building #4 is \$3,200 per month plus the annual percentage increase in the CPI-W. The lease on building #5 expires on March 31, 2025.
-The lessee or lessor 6 months advance written notice.
+The lessee or lessor may terminate the lease by giving the lessee or lessor 6 months advance written notice.
+The rent for building #5 expires on March 31, 2025.
+The lessee or lessor may terminate the lease by giving the lessee or lessor 6 months advance written notice.
 The rent for building #5 is \$4,100 per month plus the annual percentage increase in the CPI-W. The lease or lessor 6 months advance written notice.
 The rent for building #5 is \$4,100 per month plus the annual percentage increase in the CPI-W. The lease or lessor 6 months advance written notice.
-The lessee or lessor 6 months advance written notice.
 The rent for building #6 is \$9,364 per month plus the annual percentage increase in the CPI-W.

-In 2022, 2021 and 2020, the rental expense for this property was \$271, \$158 and \$149 thousand, respectively, for each one of these years.
+In 2023, 2022 and 2021, the rental expense for this property was \$253 thousand, \$271 thousand and \$158 thousand, respectively.

 In the second half of 2015, Piedmont leased approximately 82,000 square feet in Greensboro, North Carolina, for its new landing gear component and overhaul repair station as well as the MPG operation.
 The lease expires on June 30, 2025.
-In 2022, 2021 and 2020 the rental expense was \$357 thousand, respectively, for each one of these years.
+In 2023, 2022 and 2021 the rental expense was \$357 thousand, respectively, for each one of these years.
 In addition, Piedmont leases approximately 56,000 square feet space for its facility in Kernersville, North Carolina to support its APU component and overhaul repair station.
 During 2018, Piedmont vacated the first floor of the facility while continuing to lease the second-floor space, approximately 28,000 square feet.
-In 2022, 2021 and 2020, the rental expense for this property was \$48 thousand for each year respectively.
-The lease expired on October 31, 2016 and is now extended until May 2025.
+In 2023, 2022 and 2021, the rental expense for this property was \$48 thousand for each year respectively.
+The lease is in effect until May 2025.